-The CoBA Internship Program is designed to take place during one semester.
+The COB Internship Program is designed to take place during one semester.
 Most students can earn academic credit and are paid for their work as an intern.
 Interns must have an employer-supervisor who assigns and evaluates their work.
-CoBA faculty and staff are available to students and employers for consultation throughout the internship.
+COB faculty and staff are available to students and employers for consultation throughout the internship.

 - Work experience

 - Résumé Development

 - Personal and professional growth

 - Application of classroom learning

 - Partnership with the COB in the provision of optimal learning experiences for UM students

 - Opportunity to expand company’s recruitment, supervisory/mentoring, training capabilities

 - Cost-effective, low-risk strategy for attracting high-quality prospective employees

 "Having an internship gave me a real grasp of what employers want and how I can apply myself in the classroom to make sure that I am equipped to deliver the skills needed to make a positive impact as a future employee."
 Ryan Patrick